Presenting the NSW Government with independent oversight of NSW’s infrastructure program

 For more information on project assurance managed by Infrastructure NSW, please contact email@example.com.

 Elements of Investor Assurance

-Through the investor assurance process INSW can provide independent advice to delivery agencies and report to Cabinet and the Minister for Infrastructure, ensuring the Government’s key infrastructure projects across NSW are delivered on time, on budget and in accordance with government objectives.
+Through the investor assurance process, Infrastructure NSW provides independent advice to delivery agencies and direct reporting to the NSW Cabinet and the Minister for Infrastructure.
+This independent advice and reporting seeks to proactively contribute to the delivery of the Government’s key infrastructure projects to time, budget and in accordance with government objectives.

-There are three main components to the independent investor assurance process are:
+There are three main components to the independent investor assurance process:

 Infrastructure NSW’s Infrastructure Investor Assurance Framework (IIAF) is a Gateway Coordination Agency (GCA) framework for capital projects in terms of the NSW Gateway Policy.